Welcome to Gaysians!

 By Gaysians Founder, Reeta Loi.
 June 2025

-I had grown up in the UK under Section 28, which systematically removed all mention of LGBT+ lives from our education system from 1988 to 2003 in England and Wales and 2000 in Scotland.
-As well as this erasure of LGBT+ people in the media and our education system, there was no inclusion of colonial history in our education either.
+I had grown up in the UK under Section 28, which systematically removed all mention of LGBTQ+ lives from our education system from 1988 to 2003 in England and Wales and 2000 in Scotland.
+As well as this erasure of LGBTQ+ people in our education system, there was no inclusion of colonial history in our education either.

 It wasn’t until I was in my late twenties, after years of searching that I found a blog post written by an anon Indian lesbian in Mumbai.
 Her story changed the course of my life, because it inspired me to share my own.
 I began writing about my experiences in the media because I’d had enough of not seeing myself reflected anywhere.